Ensembl/amr-portal/frontend/src/content/usage.md

 ### How to choose an AMR data resource

-To choose an alternative AMR data resource to the default AMR phenotypes data select either
+To choose an alternative AMR data resource select either

-- _In silico_ AMR prediction
+- AMR genotypes
+or
-- Experimental and _In silico_ AMR
+- Combined phenotypes and genotypes

-Under the 'Data' heading in the left hand column, both are highlighted in blue.
+under the 'Data' heading in the left hand column, both are highlighted in blue.

 ## How to use the AMR data resource